-Ted Parent is an assistant professor at Nazarbayev University in Nur-Sultan (Astana), Kazakhstan.
+Ted Parent is an associate professor at Nazarbayev University in Astana, Kazakhstan.
 He earned his Ph.D. from UNC--Chapel Hill, and was previously on the philosophy faculty at Virginia Tech and at Vanderbilt University.
-Primarily, he writes on metaphysics and epistemology (broadly construed) with publications in Philosophical Studies, The Journal of Philosophy, and The Stanford Encyclopedia of Philosophy, among others.
+Primarily, he writes on philosophy of mind, ontology & metaontology, and philosophical logic, with publications in Philosophical Studies, The Journal of Philosophy, and The Stanford Encyclopedia of Philosophy, among others.
 His first monograph is Self-Reflection for the Opaque Mind (Routledge, 2017) and is now drafting a second, tentatively titled A Critique of Metaphysical Thinking.

 Nazarbayev UniversityDepartment of History, Philosophy and Religious StudiesAssistant Professor

 APA Eastern Division